Women's Health Magazine interview with

 Finding The Trigger

 Harry works with his clients through analysis and hypnosis, helping them to gently unravel the associations.
-Often, there is a memory where the trigger is found, and then through reliving this experience, the client releases it.
+Often, there is a memory where the trigger is found, and then through reliving this experience, the client

 Once you have dealt with the underlying association, the emotion is released and the client can see it for what it is.
 However, if you don't deal with the underlying issue and try to paste over it with suggestion therapy - such as, "now I am relaxed and at peace around semolina" - the person may start eating semolina again, but the psyche will substitute the semolina phobia with another fear and the client won't make the conscious link between the old phobia and the new one.'